roomkey/front-end-code-challenge/README.md

 things that will get you furthest, quickest.

 These should be the things that best demonstrate your skills.
-If you are more UI-inclinated and comfortable in the view layer, then concentrate there.
+If you are more comfortable in the view layer, then concentrate there.
 If you like coming up with funky algorithms then concentrate there and don't worry so much about a pretty UI.